 Amara Neng, AssociateAmara Neng holds a B.A. from Yale University as well as a J.D. and a Graduate Certificate in Human Rights from the University of Connecticut School of Law.
 Prior to attending law school, Ms. Neng worked as a legal assistant at Costa & Riccio.
 During law school, she served as a student attorney in the Asylum and Human Rights Clinic where she successfully obtained a rare grant of humanitarian asylum in Hartford Immigration Court for her client who suffered severe persecution during the Rwandan genocide.
 Ms. Neng also successfully obtained a trafficking (T) visa for her client who was a victim of human trafficking in the United States.
 For her work, Ms. Neng was awarded the Hon.
 M. Joseph Blumenfeld Award for Outstanding Client Representation.

 Before joining Costa & Riccio as an Associate Attorney, Ms. Neng worked as a Litigation Associate for a well-respected law firm in Boston, where she handled a variety of civil matters, including, but not limited to, contracts negotiations, insurance defense, employment discrimination, and complex business litigation.

 Ms. Neng is admitted to practice in the Commonwealth of Massachusetts and the U.S. District Court of Massachusetts.
-She is a member of the American Immigration Lawyers Association, the American Bar Association and the Massachusetts Bar Association.
+She is a member of the American Immigration Lawyers Association.